drug-design/course/docs/chapters/stereochemistry.md

 ### Chirality

-Chirality is a geometrical property of a rigid object when it cannot be superimposed on its mirror image; there are no symmetrical elements in the object (such as mirror plane or inversion center).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chirality-b2324b6a'><i class='fa fa-play' aria-hidden='true'></i></button>Chirality is a geometrical property of a rigid object when it cannot be superimposed on its mirror image; there are no symmetrical elements in the object (such as mirror plane or inversion center).
 A carbon atom holding four different ligands is a chiral center.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.